 If you’re looking for weird things to do in Iceland, this is definitely a good one!
 Like the name indicates it’s an eccentric – yet meticulously curated – collection of things and objects.

 Come spend some time uncovering the assortments of salt and pepper shakers, series of tractors, police caps from all over the world, and much more.

-This is ideal for a rainy afternoon and to pique the curiosity of young and adults alike.
+This is ideal for a rainy afternoon and to pique the curiosity of children and adults alike.